-F. ASSURANCE PROVIDED BY THE GROUP MANAGING DIRECTOR AND FINANCIAL CONTROLLER
+E. ASSURANCE PROVIDED BY THE MANAGING DIRECTOR AND EXECUTIVE DIRECTOR RESPONSIBLE FOR FINANCIAL MANAGEMENT

-In line with the Guidelines, the Managing Director, being the highest ranking executive in the Company and Executive Director, being the person primarily responsible for the management of the financial affairs of the Company have provided assurance to the Board in writing stating that the Group's risk management and internal control systems have operated adequately and effectively, in all material aspects, to meet the Group's objectives during the financial year under review.
+In line with the Guidelines, the Managing Director, being the highest ranking executive in the Company and Executive Director responsible for financial management of the Group, being the person primarily responsible for the management of the financial affairs of the Company have provided assurance to the Board stating that the Group's risk management and internal control systems have operated adequately and effectively, in all material aspects, to meet the Group's objectives during the financial year under review.

-G. CONCLUSION
+F. OPINION AND CONCLUSION

 During the meetings of Board of Directors in the financial year under review, the performances of the Group were reviewed and deliberated by the Board, including, but not limited to, the adequacy and effectiveness of specific risk management and internal control system of the Group put in place to address potential business risks identified by the Board during such reviews and deliberation.
-Through such reviews by the Board as well as the monitoring and review mechanism stipulated above coupled with the assurance provided by the Managing Director and the Executive Director and independent internal control reviews conducted and reported to the Board, the Board is of the opinion that the risk management and internal control systems are satisfactory and have not resulted in any material losses, contingencies or uncertainties that would require disclosure in the Group's annual report.
+Through such reviews by the Board as well as the monitoring and review mechanism stipulated above coupled with the assurance provided by the Managing Director and the Executive Director responsible for financial management of the Group and independent internal control reviews conducted by outsourced internal audit function and other professionals and regulatory bodies and reported to the Board, the Board is of the opinion that the risk management and internal control systems are satisfactory and have not resulted in any material losses, contingencies or uncertainties that would require disclosure in the Group's annual report.